pja35/SXP/docs/wiki/Secure_Contract_Signing_Protocol.md

 [Trusted computing
 platforms.](http://www.hpl.hp.com/techreports/2002/HPL-2002-221.pdf)
 Pearson, ed.
-(2003) Comment on the usefulness of this thesis to the project [here](/wiki/Pearson "wikilink").
+(2003) Comment on the usefulness of this paper to the project [here](/wiki/Pearson "wikilink").

 [A multi-party optimistic non-repudiation